 Missing any headlamp in the list, that is proved to be brighter?
 Let us know.

 What's the best headlamp?

-I'm not going that route since that depends on the application.
-If you're going to use it for jogging, none of the above headlamps would be a great fit.
-You'd better get something light-weight and the least amount of batteries ( a lithium-ion would be preferred).
+If you're going to use a headlamp for jogging, none of the above headlamps would be a great fit.
+You'd better get something lightweight and the least amount of batteries ( a lithium-ion would be preferred).
 Not specifically the least amount but with the least weight and best balanced.

 Secondly, it depends on the distance you are running.
 If you're running for a couple of hours, you better look for a decent battery and don't use AAA batteries.
 The Nitecore UT27 would be a good choice.